oracle-livelabs/pts/ai-vector-embedding-python/labs/labs.md

 1. While logged into your Operating System as the Oracle user, create a file called *create\_schema.py* and paste the following contents into the file.

+   **NOTE: The *create\_schema.py file may already exist in your lab environment.
+If so, you're good to go, but it's not a bad idea to take a look at what the program is doing and ouchthe sample data we will be using for the workshop.**

     ```
       <copy>
       # -----------------------------------------------------------------------------